nils-tekampe/semverdoc/semverdoc.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 1. This scheme describes versioning for documents.
-In accordance with wikipedia, a document is hereby defined as a written, drawn, presented, or memorialized representation of thought.
+In accordance with [Wikipedia](https://en.wikipedia.org/wiki/Document), a document is hereby defined as a written, drawn, presented, or memorialized representation of thought.

 1. A normal version number of each document MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.